-We recommend a Martingale collar with a buckle.
 In case of an emergency, you can remove the martingale with the buckle.
-We highly recommend using a harness, especially if your dog pulls really hard.
+We highly recommend using a harness, to avoid any pressure on your dog's neck, especially if your dog pulls.
 When dogs are over their threshold, they do not feel pain in the moment.
 Imagine all their weight pushing on their throat.
-This can cause damage to the throat from arthritis, thyroid issues, to a collapsed trachea.
+This can cause damage to the throat causing arthritis, thyroid issues, to a collapsed trachea.

 Please remember to remove the martingale collar when the dog is unsupervised, especially when left alone in a crate.
 Dogs can get the martingale collar stuck and choke themselves to death.
 This can happen to dogs of all ages.
 Always supervise dogs' play.
-Collars and harnesses can get stuck and dogs can choke themselves to death.
+Collars and harnesses can get stuck on the other dog's equipment causing a choking hazard and possibly death.

 Leash

-A leash should be strong enough for your dog but also fit nicely in the palm of your hand when you close it (watch video below).
-We do not recommend retractable leashes because it can easily slip out of your hand.
-If you choose a biothane (waterproof) leash, please make sure to wear gloves, especially if your dog pulls.
+We recommend a flat leash strong enough for your dog but also fit nicely in the palm of your hand when you close it (watch video below).
+We do NOT recommend retractable leashes because it can easily slip out of your hand and the string/leash part can burn your skin.
+If you choose a biothane (waterproof) leash, consider wearing gloves, especially if your dog pulls or if you are still learning how to hold a long lead.

 Harnesses

 Harnesses should fit like a good shoe to avoid injuries and prevent interference of your dog's natural gait.
 We highly recommend using a Y-shaped harness.
-Northern breed dogs are very smart, and some can even Houdini their way out of a harness!
-We recommend using a carabiner to connect the martingale collar to the front D-clip of a harness.
-If they slip out of the harness, they are still connected to the martingale collar.
+Northern breed dogs are very smart, and some can Houdini their way out of a harness.
+This is why we like to use collar safety clip by Fox Valley.

 Resource: Pawsitive Futures Video: https://youtu.be/hCFWEFJ5bz8